 On the road that descends towards the plains, at the foot of the rocky spur the old town stands on, is the 10th-century Romanesque church, which can only be visited externally.

-In Villa Verucchio, a part of the town on the plain, is the Franciscan Monastery that, according to tradition, was founded by St. Francis in 1213.
+In Villa Verucchio, a part of the town on the plain, there is the Franciscan Monastery that, according to tradition, was founded by St. Francis in 1213.
 In the cloister stands a majestic cypress that is over twenty-five metres high that, it is said, originated from a staff planted and grown by the saint himself.

 For those who want to stop for a few days, it’s worth staying at Hotel Oste del Castello in the old town centre.
 Dating from the 18th-century, the building has been beautifully renovated and offers all the facilities expected of a four-star hotel.
 It is ideal for either work or business meetings, for which it has multi-purpose historical rooms, and for relaxing stays.
 Under the hotel, in the tufa caves, there’s a wellness area with modern equipment.